Cubair offers courses of training

 completion of a course of training at Cubair and after

-application to the CAA you would be issued with a LAPL
+application to the CAA you would be issued with a NPPL

 with privileges to fly a single engine piston (land)